What happens when someone has a drink?

-Alcohol related diseases vary in severity.
+Alcohol-related diseases vary in severity.
 Anyone who drinks alcohol heavily will develop a condition in which liver cells are swollen with fat globules and water.
 This condition is called fatty liver and may also result from diabetes, obesity, certain medications, or severe protein malnutrition.
 Fatty liver caused by alcohol and mild alcoholic hepatitis can be cured when drinking of alcohol is stopped.

 However, advanced alcoholic hepatitis can result in serious illness.
 When cirrhosis develops, the structure of the liver is permanently damaged.
 The symptoms, signs and outcome of cirrhosis depend on its severity and whether or not it is accompanied by severe fatty liver and/or alcoholic hepatitis.
-The combination of these forms of alcohol related liver disease may cause illness, and sometimes, death.
+The combination of these forms of alcohol-related liver disease may cause illness, and sometimes, death.

 Abstaining from alcohol can be associated with slow, but noticeable improvement in the liver function in the majority of patients.
-Despite complete abstinence, however, up to one third of patients with severe alcohol-related liver disease will continue to have progressive liver injury.
+Despite complete abstinence, however, up to one-third of patients with severe alcohol-related liver disease will continue to have a progressive liver injury.
 In the presence of severe alcohol-related liver disease, a doctor may introduce a drug therapy.
 In many cases, these treatments allow people to live normal lives.